LordiAnders/PAYDAY-2-VR-Fixes/README.md

 - Fixed the player not getting teleported correctly by the game when the 'Collision Teleport' setting is turned on.
 (Fixes Border Crossing tunnel teleport, out of bounds teleport and 'killer ziplines')
 - Fixed a crash caused by hands sometimes being invalid in the 'hand in wall' check.
 - Fixed a crash that can sometimes occur when a heist starts after the black intro screen.
-- Added a check to make sure you have enough grenades before throwing one, to prevent tripping the game's anticheat.
+- Added a check to prevent throwing too many grenades, when using the VR belt, which could trip the game's anticheat.
+- Fixed the event decorations, that are enabled at certain times of the year, not being implemented properly for the VR main menu.
+These can be disabled in the mod options.
 ### Improvements
 - Unlocked all weapons that were 'VR Locked' as they are now all usable and reload correctly.
-- Removed annoying grip points on the LMGs that make them hard to two-hand properly, they now only have 1 grip point.
+- Removed annoying grip points on the LMGs that make them hard to two-hand properly.
+They now only have 1 grip point.
+- Added a small weapon fire delay when masking up from placing the mask directly on the head, to prevent accidentally firing the weapon at the same time.
+- Added a mod option to change the melee damage cooldown to something that better resembles melee cooldowns in desktop mode.
+- Added a small grace period after performing a melee kill that prevents the infiltrator/sociopath melee bonus from being lost when hitting a corpse in the same swing.

 ## Underbarrel weapons
-Overkill had apparently tried to get underbarrel weapons working in VR.
+Overkill had apparently tried to get underbarrel weapons working in VR in Update 207.

-As of U240.2 you can toggle underbarrel modes by using the "fire mode" binding, but it can sometimes conflict with the regular fire mode.
+You can toggle underbarrel modes by using the "fire mode" binding, but it can sometimes conflict with the regular fire mode.
 I'd recommend putting on a forced single/auto fire weapon mod to avoid this.

 Additionally, underbarrel modes can only be toggled while you're not "aiming down sights" (weapon held at eye level and looking straight).